korylprince/hassio-apcupsd/apcupsd/README.md

 This add-on communicates with the Hass.io API to reboot or poweroff the host (e.g. Raspberry Pi) just like if `apcupsd` was running on the host.
 It does this by replacing `/sbin/reboot` and `/sbin/poweroff` with scripts that talk to the Hass.io API.
 To prevent your host from powering off when your battery gets low, see the Advanced Configuration section below.

-# Advanced Configuration

-This add-on supports running scripts on any of the [apcupsd events](http://www.apcupsd.com/manual/manual.html#customizing-event-handling).

-### Setup

-Use the [SSH](https://home-assistant.io/addons/ssh/) or [Samba](https://home-assistant.io/addons/samba/) add-on to create the script directory: `/share/apcupsd/scripts`.
-Place any script you'd like to run (e.g. `commfailure` or `onbattery`) in this directory.

-For example, if you'd like to run a script on the `commfailure` event, create a shell script at `/share/apcupsd/scripts/commfailure` (it *shouldn't* have a `.sh` extension.)

-### Tips & Tricks

-* `apcupsd` provides scripts for the following events: `commfailure`, `offbattery`, `changeme`, `commok`, `onbattery`.
-If you provide your own script, it will override the one `apcupsd` provides.
-* `curl` and `openssh` are provided for use in scripts.
-If there is another program you'd like to be included in the image, create an Issue and I'll consider adding it.
-* Even if you override an event script, `acpupsd` still runs additional actions on certain events, e.g. `doreboot` and `doshutdown` still reboot or poweroff the host.
-If you'd like to prevent that action from happening, `exit 99` in your script.
-See the [guide](http://www.apcupsd.com/manual/manual.html#customizing-event-handling) for more information.

-### Email Information

-`apcupsd` (the daemon) contains utilities to automatically email someone when a battery event occurs.
-This add-on does not currently support email (it just mocks the `mail` command.)
-If this is something you'd like, feel free to submit a PR.

 # Home Assistant Configuration

 Home Assistant can communicate with this add-on through the [internal Hass.io network](https://home-assistant.io/developers/hassio/addon_communication/):